 “The Beacon!”
 Damselfly shouted, managing to correct her flight even as a polychromatic wave flowed over her armor’s surface – some kind of protection?
 Crosspointe didn’t know.

 Not that it mattered as a red and white concussion blast slammed into Damselfly from above, hammering the armored villain down to the floor.
 A woman in a dark red and grey powersuit with full helmet flew down, following and firing off multiple red/silver pulses from the gauntlet she wore on her left arm.
 “Aw, don’t I merit an introduction, Damselfly?
 And after we had so much fun the last time.”

-Lapus and Lazlui backed away from the group, moving their energy whips up to be ready to attack.
+Lapis and Lazuli backed away from the group, moving their energy whips up to be ready to attack.
 “The Beacon and the Centurion?”
-Lazlui snapped.
+Lazuli snapped.
 “They aren’t beginning to pay us enough to take them–”

 “Are you calling me cheap?”
-Crosspointe shouted, rolling to her feet and firing off one quarrel from each of her railshooters.
+Crosspointe shouted, rolling to their feet and firing off one quarrel from each of her railshooters.
 The twins were each hit in the neck, the powerful sedatives taking effect even as they shrieked and tried to react.
-Crosspointe ignored them as she ran forward, firing a taser-quarrel at Barricade.
+Crosspointe ignored them as they ran forward, firing a taser-quarrel at Barricade.
 “Cent!”
 Crosspointe shouted.
 “Knock Barricade into the wall under the balconies!”

 Centurion flew down to ground level, speeding along the floor even as she fired another concussion blast, hitting Barricade from behind and throwing him into the wall right where Crosspointe wanted.
-She loved working with professionals.
-With a savage yell of glee, she did a forward roll, firing off eight quarrels as she did – four from each railshooter…
+They loved working with professionals.
+With a savage yell of glee, they did a forward roll, firing off eight quarrels as they did – four from each railshooter…

 Barricade managed to right himself just as the quarrels started hitting above him.
 “Hah!” he shouted.
 “I thought you never missed!”